Skip to main content

 • Separates build environment from runtime

-• drastically reduces final image size by copying only compiled artifacts to a minimal base image.
+• drastically reduces final image size by copying only compiled artifacts into a minimal base.

 Layer caching